Links on Android Authority may earn us a commission. Learn more.

-Beyond the presence of the Linux kernel, the definition of a Linux distro is pretty open to interpretation, so in the rest of this article I’ll be discussing the arguments people most commonly put forward, when arguing against classifying Android as a Linux distribution.
+Beyond the presence of the Linux kernel, the definition of a Linux distro is pretty open to interpretation.
+So in the rest of this article, let’s the arguments people most commonly put forward when arguing against classifying Android as a Linux distribution.

 Why Android isn’t Linux

-In order to create an operating system that meets the unique needs of mobile devices, the Android team made a number of changes to the Linux kernel, including the addition of specialized libraries, APIs and tools that are mostly BSD-derived or written from scratch, specifically for Android.
+In order to create an operating system that meets the unique needs of mobile devices, the Android team made a number of changes to the Linux kernel.
+That includes the addition of specialized libraries, APIs, and tools that are mostly BSD-derived or written from scratch, specifically for Android.